-The Zoo has it’s very own 4-D Theater and has shows running daily, costing $7 each.
+The Zoo has its very own 4-D Theater and has shows running daily, costing $7 each.
 We do not really tend to enjoy these and we prefer to spend our time with the Animals, but if you are looking for a distraction for the kids they can help out.

 The Wild About Animals show hosted at the Wegeforth Bowl is a fantastic and iconic show where the Skilled animal handlers display various animals a let you know a little bit about why they are so special – 3 pm Daily

-The Doctor Zoolittle Explores Africa Show is a kids show hosted at the Africa Rocks show late o in the day and is great for your little ones.
+The Doctor Zoolittle Explores Africa Show is a kid’s show hosted at the Africa Rocks show late o in the day and is great for your little ones.

-Obviously the main part of any Zoo is the Animals.
+Obviously, the main part of any Zoo is the Animals.
 San Diego Zoo has one of the best collections anywhere in the world and houses over 650 different species!
 We can’t possibly mention all these here and even if we did we are pretty sure, even if you tried to follow it you would fall asleep, instead, we will take a tour of the Zoo and point out the creatures that jumped out to us as the most unique and impressive!

 The First Zone you hit after the entrance is Discovery Outpost.
-This is my favorite zone as it’s the locations of all the creepy crawly cool stuff.
+This is my favorite zone as it’s the location of all the creepy crawly cool stuff.
 The Reptile House is fantastic with a huge selection of colorful and amazing Snakes and Lizards.
 Reptile Walk is home to Alligators, Crocodiles, Komodo Dragons, and Giant Galapagos Tortoises.

-The Insect House has loads of Tarantulas, Spiders, Stick insects ants and even Robber Crabs, the largest Crabs in the World.
+The Insect House has loads of Tarantulas, Spiders, Stick insects ants, and even Robber Crabs, the largest Crabs in the World.
 A Must see if you want to be creeped out.
-The Outpost is also home to the Petting Zoo, a cute aviary featuring smaller birds such as hummingbirds and the Wegeford Bowl which hosts the Wild About Animals Show.
+The Outpost is also home to the Petting Zoo, a cute aviary featuring smaller birds such as hummingbirds, and the Wegeford Bowl which hosts the Wild About Animals Show.

 The Name for the Lost forest section is VERY misleading.
 It is not the Forest that is lost…it is you!
 Or at least you will be soon.
 This is by far the most confusing and complicated part of the Zoo.
 This is not helped by housing some of the most incredible animals in the Zoo!

 There are two main trails to start off with the Monkey Trail and the Tiger Trial.
-But also features the Hippo Trail, The Scripps and Owens Aivairies, the Treetops Way, Treetops Cafe Area, and a whole host of other smaller trails aviaries and exhibits.
+But also features the Hippo Trail, The Scripps and Owens Aivairies, the Treetops Way, the Treetops Cafe Area, and a whole host of other smaller trails, aviaries and exhibits.
 It is a Massive part of the Zoo and is very easy to get lost as the whole area is built into a very steep valley.
 The Signage and maps of this area really poor and it encourages you to explore the area and see what you come across.

 The Monkey trail is first on the list and takes you through the treetops at Monkey height through various exhibits of different monkeys and Primates, Along with various other animals, such as Pygmy hippos and Crocodiles.
 It is a fantastic trial as you really are in the trees with the monkeys and the whole area is very well planted and natural in appearance.

-From here you can follow the Hippo trail round to the Hippos, Okapi, Buffalo, More Monkey, Otters, and Crowned Eagles, Or you can pick-up the Monkey Trial or Treetops way and head towards Gorilla Falls.
+From here you can follow the Hippo trail round to the Hippos, Okapi, Buffalo, More Monkey, Otters, and Crowned Eagles, Or you can pick up the Monkey Trial or Treetops way and head towards Gorilla Falls.
 Gorillas are insanely fascinating, it is so obvious when you look at them, they look back and are definitely thinking.
 No other creature on earth is so strikingly human-like, despite chimpanzees being a closer relative, it’s the Gorilla that really stands out as being most human-like to us.
 We certainly get an uneasy feeling being around them, a Good uneasy feeling, like staring back into our deep past.